udu3324/Typsnd/README.md

 ## Installation and Running
 Make sure you have [Node.JS](https://nodejs.org/en/download) installed.
 The version of Node I've tested it on was v14.15.4.

 Clone the repo and run `npm install` to install all dependencies.

 `npm run dev` will run Typsnd in development mode (nodemon) and `npm start` will run Typsnd normally

+⚠ Warning for Production/Public Uses ⚠

+⚠ Please combine chat.js with moderation.js to then [obfuscate](https://obfuscator.io/) them.
+This is to prevent code manipulation. ⚠

 ## Config.js
 Optionally, there are variables you can add and modify.